amuuu/amuuu/README.md

 - ⚡ Fun fact: ...
 -->

 My name is AMU and I mostly make software tools related to music and sounds!
+Currently, I'm mainly working on an open-source DAW (the repo is [here](https://github.com/funktional-stdo/daw)!)
 I strongly believe in making free-to-use and open-source software.
 I also make music, you can find them on my [Spotify](http://spoti.fi/2kNt827) or my [Bandcamp](https://amuexpress.bandcamp.com).

-I'm currently working on a couple of [currently] secret projects that I can't wait to share with the world as soon as possible!!
-But in the mean time, feel free to ask me anything or chat with me on my [Twitter](https://twitter.com/iamufr)!
+Feel free to ask me anything or chat with me on my [Twitter](https://twitter.com/iamufr)!
 You can also find me on [Instagram](https://instagram.com/amuexpress).

 ⚡ Random fact about me: I don't like using capital letters in commit messages.
 I don't know why.